10 Reasons Timeshares Are A Bad Deal

-You own a fractional ownership in the timeshare.
-Even if you have a floating timeline timeshare, you may have to negotiate with the other 51 owners of the timeshare.
+You own fractional ownership in the timeshare.
+Even if you have a floating timeline timeshare, you may have to negotiate with one of the other 51 owners of the timeshare.

 The other timeshare owners may want to use the timeshare at the same time you do.

 You Don’t Really “Own” a Timeshare

 “Owning” a timeshare is a relative term when thinking about reasons timeshares are a bad deal.

 You actually lease a timeshare.
 The timeshare remains the property of the developer who leased it to you.